Skip to primary navigation Skip to content Skip to footer

 $10 admission for 6 yrs+.

-0-5yrs Free
+0-5yrs free

 You may show up anytime between open and 30 minutes before closing without reservations.
+Like a restaurant.

 You’ll get to interact with the goats, pet them, feed them, and watch them play.
 It’s like a little slice of paradise, right here on earth.
 And let me tell you, these goats know how to party.
 They’ll jump and climb and do all sorts of silly things that will make you laugh and forget all your troubles.